Skip to main content

 • Creates authorization codes

-• Associates with user session
+• Associates with user session and team

-• Implements expiration
+• Implements 10-minute expiration

 Code Verification

-• Validates authorization codes
+• Validates authorization codes against database

 • Verifies PKCE challenge